taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 ```

 :::tip Note
-Some packages from CloudLinux repo will still remain.
-They are the same as CentOS or AlmaLinux packages, and don't have to be removed.
+Some packages from the CloudLinux repo will still remain.
+They are the same as CentOS or AlmaLinux packages and don't have to be removed.
 They will be updated in the future from CentOS repositories, as new versions come out.
 :::